M.S. in Engineering (General Engineering-online)

 Students can apply for non-degree student status and take up to nine credit hours of graduate-level classes that may be applied to their graduate degree program.
 Students with non-degree status can be admitted to the program as regular graduate students at a later date.

-For additional information regarding this program, please consult the College of Engineering’s website at http://www.utoledo.edu/engineering/graduate-studies/ for specific program guidelines developed in cooperation with the College of Business and Innovation.
+For additional information regarding this program, please consult the College of Engineering’s website at https://www.utoledo.edu/engineering/graduate-studies/ptmse-general.html or contact the program director.

 DEGREE REQUIREMENTS